rust-lang/reference/src/types/boolean.md

 `0x01`.
 It is [undefined behavior] for an object with the boolean type to have any other bit pattern.

+The boolean type contains no padding or otherwise uninitialized bytes.
+In other words, `transmute::<bool, u8>(...)` is guaranteed to be sound.

 The boolean type is the type of many operands in various [expressions]:

 * The condition operand in [if expressions] and [while expressions]